Loading…

 District Administrator and Educational Consultant, Leading Out The Woods LLC

-Dr. Matthew Woods has served for more than 13 years assisting students, educators, and schools in a variety of roles.
-His professional experience includes being a high school social studies teacher, middle and high school assistant principal, middle school principal, director of student...
+Dr. Matthew Woods has served in a variety of roles assisting students, educators, and schools.
+His professional experience includes being a high school social studies teacher, middle and high school assistant principal, middle school principal, director of student support services...
 Read More →

 Wednesday July 30, 2025 9:45am - 10:45am EDT